ave1995/Design.Patterns.Examples/README.md

 - A factory can take of object creation
 - A factory can be external or reside inside the object as an inner class
 - Hierarchies of factories can be used to create related objects

+## Prototype
+- To implement a prototype, partially construct an object and store it somewhere
+- Clone the prototype
+- Implement your own deep copy functionality; or
+- Serialize and desirialize
+- Customize the resulting instance